Peace River Country: History

-At the beginning of the 20th century, the farming potential of the area was advertised by the federal government, but a settlement was scarce because of difficult travel conditions through the muskeg.
+At the beginning of the 20th century, the farming potential of the area was advertised by the federal government, but settlement was scarce because of difficult travel conditions through the muskeg.
 With the arrival of the railway in 1916, and following the opening of land for homesteaders in 1910, farming and ranching took off in the fertile Peace Country.
-The settlement of the British Columbia portion of the agricultural area, known as the Peace River Block, originated as a railway grant which wound up for a time under Dominion jurisdiction and managed by offices in Alberta until returned to British Columbia following ongoing jurisdictional conflicts.
+The settlement of the British Columbia portion of the agricultural area, known as the Peace River Block, originated as a railway grant which wound up for a time under Dominion jurisdiction and was managed by offices in Alberta, until it was returned to British Columbia following ongoing jurisdictional conflicts.

 Forestry plays a large role in the Peace Country economy.
 Pulp mills were built in Chetwynd, Peace River and Grande Prairie beginning in the 1970s.

 The economy received another boost when oil and gas were found in the region.
 In 1952, gas was struck in the Fort St. John No. 1 well, and the first refinery was built in 1957 at Taylor.
 The massive Elmworth natural gas field in northwestern Alberta was discovered in the mid-70s along with other major gas fields in British Columbia and Alberta.
 Both Fort St. John and Grande Prairie experienced rapid economic and population growth as a result.